Dacendi/timelab/README.md

 # timelab
-Wordpress Plugin for engines management in fablabs
+Wordpress Plugin for machines management in fablabs